Engenheiros do Hawaii

-Engenheiros do Hawaii ("Engineers from Hawaii" in English) was a Brazilian rock band formed in Porto Alegre in 1983 that achieved great popularity with their ironic, critically charged songs with heavily semantic lyrics often relying on wordplays.
+Engenheiros do Hawaii (English: "Engineers from Hawaii") was a Brazilian rock band formed in Porto Alegre in 1983 that achieved great popularity with their ironic, critically charged songs with heavily semantic lyrics often relying on wordplays.
 The vocalist and bassist Humberto Gessinger was the only member present since the original lineup.

 History

 First years in the south

 Three architecture college students from UFRGS, Humberto Gessinger (vocal and guitar), Carlos Maltz (drums) and Marcelo Pitz (bass) decided to form a band for a show in a college festival.
 That performance brought invitations to do new shows and after some gigs in alternative venues in Porto Alegre and a series along Rio Grande do Sul's country region, the Engenheiros do Hawaii recorded their first solo album: Longe Demais das Capitais in 1986.
 The record's musical direction pointed towards a more New Wave sound, very close to the sound of bands like The Police and Os Paralamas do Sucesso.
 It includes the songs "Toda Forma de Poder" and "Sopa de Letrinhas".

 Before they got around to recording the second album, Marcelo Pitz left the band.
 In his place was recruited the guitarist Augusto Licks, who had worked with Nei Lisboa, a known local musician.
 With Gessinger assuming the bass the Engenheiros released the album A Revolta dos Dândis in 1987.
 The band changed their sound, turning to a more Bob Dylan-ish, folk mood, with critical lyrics with literature quotes from philosophers such as Albert Camus and Jean-Paul Sartre.
 It brought the hits "Infinita Highway", "Terra de Gigantes", "Refrão de Bolero" and the title track, divided in two parts.
 By this time they had begun to play gigs to greater audiences in the center of the country, like the Alternativa Nativa festival, between 14 and 17 June 1987.

 From this date, the Engenheiros filled halls and stadia all over Brazil.
 The following album, Ouça o Que Eu Digo, Não Ouça Ninguém of 1988 can be seen as a natural succession from the previous one, due both to the album coverwork and the theme and style of its songs.
 Well-known songs from this album include "Somos Quem Podemos Ser", "Nunca Se Sabe", "Tribos & Tribunais" and "Variações Sobre o Mesmo Tema", the last one being a tribute to Pink Floyd, with its progressive mood and being split in three parts.
 This album also marked the time that the Engenheiros relocated from the city of Porto Alegre to Rio de Janeiro.
 With the new formation settled, the Engenheiros released Alívio Imediato, of 1989, their first live album.
 It showcased a retrospective of their main songs and the new ideas leading to a more electronic sound, present in the title track and in the song "Nau à Deriva".